 Last year, the COVID-19 pandemic prevented all musical events such as concerts and festivals from going ahead but organisers are optimistic that these events will take place later this year.

 With the vaccination programme under way in both the UK and Ireland, several events have put tickets on sale, confident that fans will be allowed to gather to hear their favourite artists.
+They even invested in stage blocks for sale as they can be used for the presentation of music, games, presentations, and shows.

 Back in March, Electric Picnic said they were hopeful the vaccination roll out will be complete in time for Ireland’s festival season.
 However, organisers stressed that the event is entirely in the government’s hands.